apache/lucene-solr/solr/contrib/jaegertracer-configurator/README.txt

 |maxQueueSize|int|No|10000|The tracer's maximum queue size|

 Other parameters which are not listed above can be configured using System Properties or Environment Variables.
 The full list are listed at [Jaeger-README](https://github.com/jaegertracing/jaeger-client-java/blob/master/jaeger-core/README.md).

+By default the sampling rate is 1%, this value can be changed by updating key `samplePercentage` of cluster properties.
+I.e: `/admin/collections?action=CLUSTERPROP&name=propertyName&samplePercentage=100`.